💸 See if your business qualifies for a tax credit worth up to $26k per employee. 📞 Call Now: 855-979-9597

 See Business.org's top picks for the best bookkeeping software.

 Compound interest vs. simple interest

-Note that the future value equation above calculates an investment’s future value with compound interest, not simple interest.
+Note that the equation above allows for the calculation of future value using compound interest, not simple interest.
 With compound interest, an asset earns interest on both the initial deposit and the interest that accrues each year.
 In other words, you earn interest on your interest.

 With simple interest, an investment accrues interest based solely on the initial investment amount.
 The interest that adds up as the years pass comes from only your principal amount, not the interest earned on that principal.